KishoreKammela/JobBoardly/README.md

 ### For Admins:

 - **Admin Dashboard**:
   - **Job Listing Moderation**: Review, approve, or reject job postings.
-Link to view job details.
+Job titles link to public detail pages for review (opens in new tab).
+Action buttons have specific loading states.
   - **Company Profile Moderation**: Review, approve, or reject new company profiles.
-Link to view company details.
+Company names link to public detail pages for review (opens in new tab).
+Action buttons have specific loading states.
   - **User Management**: View all registered users in a structured table (Name, Email, Role, Joined Date).
   - Placeholders for advanced moderation tools (Content Flagging, Platform Analytics, Policy & Appeals).
-- **Protected Admin Route**: Access restricted to users with the 'admin' role.
+- **Protected Admin Route**: Access restricted to users with the 'admin' role, with a dedicated admin login page at `/auth/admin/login`.

 ### General Platform Features: